 Take the time to read up on the changes in U.S. national parks before you go.

 Exploring the great outdoors of the United States is a breath of fresh air and a stunning sight to behold.
 Now that national parks are reopening, many people are excited to take a trip and see Mother Nature in all her glory.
-However, there’s a lot we don’t know about the pandemic, including these 12 coronavirus mysteries that still can’t be explained.
 If you do decide to visit a national park, here are important things to keep in mind before you make a reservation and pack your bags.
 In the meantime, here are 35 national parks you can explore online right now.

 Hike too close to other people

 Life is a bit different after the pandemic, and that includes new measures of social distancing.
 “Of course, social distancing is one of the biggest changes—but I’d argue this is one of the few cases when social distancing can really enhance your trip,” Molly Fergus, travel expert and General Manager of TripSavvy, tells Reader’s Digest.
 “Summer is the busiest season for most national parks, and in previous years you might encounter crowds in parking lots or at the start of popular hikes.”

 Guests need to respect Mother Nature, especially in a pandemic.
 “While we are excited to welcome travelers back to Monterey County and Pinnacles National Park, we are encouraging all visitors to travel responsibly by following health guidance and altered park operating procedures in light of COVID-19,” Rachel Dinbokowitz, Public Relations Manager at Monterey County Convention & Visitors Bureau, tells Reader’s Digest.
 “In addition to practicing Leave No Trace principles, Pinnacles National Park is promoting responsible visitation with maintaining social distance, wearing face coverings, and new procedures aimed at keeping the parking lots from becoming overcrowded.”